paralax/ColossalOpera/hard/ZZ_worm_wars_2.md

 Real world network malware can't attack a host it can't connect to.
 That connection may be blocked due to a lack of connectivity between the host (e.g. not directly connected networks), or a congested pipe.
 Network connections get congested when they're flooded with traffic, forcing packet loss.

-For today's challenge, you're being asked to model a small network in which some malware has been introduced. , but the .
+For today's challenge, you're being asked to model a small network in which some malware has been introduced.
+Unlike the previous challenge, you have to traverse the network to reach all nodes.
+This more realistically mimics propagation where contact is required to propagate.
 Work with these assumptions:

 - To spread the malware has to send a single packet of size B and takes 1 time step
 - The network has fixed capacity between subnets